-Transformed EMS 3.0 organizations may have contracts or other agreements to coordinate/integrate their CP services with other health/medical organizations, facilities, payers, and systems.
+New EMS agencies may have contracts or other agreements to coordinate/integrate their CP services with other health/medical agencies, facilities, payers, and systems.

-EMS practitioners typically receive additional education to deliver some CP services.
-"Community paramedics", "community paramedic technicians", "community paramedic clinicians", "community paramedic practitioners", "community paramedicine providers", "community health paramedics", "integrated health paramedics", and certain other designations describe personnel with more extensive, usually college-sponsored, specialty education to provide CP services.
-These are specialty designations and not additional licensing levels of EMS practitioners.
-In some states, non-EMS health care providers may, through educational bridge programs, be certified as community paramedics (or a similar title) and therefore be providers within a CP service.
-Some CP personnel may operate in MIH, home health, and other organizations as well.
+EMS personnel typically receive additional education to deliver some CP services.
+"Community paramedics", "community paramedic technicians", "community paramedic clinicians", "community paramedic practitioners", "community health paramedics", "integrated health paramedics", and certain other designations describe personnel with more extensive, usually college-sponsored, specialty education to provide CP services.
+These are specialty designations and not additional licensing levels of EMS personnel.
+In some states, non-EMS health care providers may be certified as community paramedics (or a similar title) and therefore be providers within a CP service.
+Some CP personnel may operate in MIH, home health, and other agencies as well.

-When other personnel operate as part of the community paramedicine service, they are in the control of the EMS agency that is under the coordination and regulation of the state EMS office.
+When other personnel operate as part of the community paramedicine service, they are in the control of the EMS agency under the coordination and regulation of the state EMS office.
 These may include medical dispatchers and non-nurse advice line operators, and the community paramedics and other designations of CP service providers.
-Others may operate in EMS 3.0 CP services in the same way flight nurses and others operate within EMS agencies currently.
+Others may operate in New EMS CP services in the same way the flight nurses and others operate in EMS agencies.